wp-plugins/active-directory-integration/readme.txt

 1. Enable SSL-Admin-Mode by adding the line `define('FORCE_SSL_ADMIN', true);` to your wp-config.php so that your passwords are not sent in plain-text.

 == Changelog ==

+= 0.9.9.4 =
+* FIX: Local passwords were always set to random ones, so it was impossible to logon with a password stored/changed in the local WordPress database after the activation of the plugin.(Thanks to Vincent Lubbers for the bug report.)

 = 0.9.9.3 =
 * FIX: Test Tool did not work with passwords including special characters.
 (Thanks to Bruno Grossniklaus for the bug report.)